Unbanned Bible Publications

 If you know that God exists every thought is a prayer.
 The grip on your rifle or baton tightens until you cannot feel your fingers.
 Your hands are so sweaty you fear you will stand defenseless, unable to hold your slippery weapon.
 Yet, neither you nor the man next to you risk moving a baton or fire a shot without clear command.
 You have to restrain the hard-pressing survival-surge to either fight or flee.
 You wait and wait, even under such unbearable threat and blistering heat.
 Your back and shoulders ache with tension.
 Your whole body is soaked with sweat.
 You are unable to speak or swallow.

 Sooner or later the command will come.
 It must come.
 But the command hardly ever came.

 Bad as the old regime was, it remains a fact that they did not shoot their citizens indiscriminately or without absolute reason.
 That is why police officers and soldiers simply had to endure the incredible taunting and abuse of millions of angry rioters in the hope that they would come out alive.

 This account is the truth.

-My own were forced be there.
-The Old Government, communist planners, and relentless agitators all forced them to be there.
-They did not have a choice.
+My own were forced to be there.
+The Old Government, communist planners, and relentless agitators all gave them no other choice than to withstand total anarchy.

 RIGHT-WING RACIST MURDERERS